-If a member dies prior to July 1, 1997 and the beneficiary was not eligible to commence a survivor benefit as of July 1, 1997, an actuarial increase shall be made for the change in the post-retirement interest rates from 5.00% to 6.00%.
+If a member dies prior to July 1, 1997, and the beneficiary was not eligible to commence a survivor benefit as of July 1, 1997, an actuarial increase shall be made for the change in the post-retirement interest rates from 5.00% to 6.00%.

-Benefit increases Same as for retirement.
+Benefit increases Same as for retirement, except benefit increases are paid prior to Normal

-Surviving dependent

-children's benefit Age/Service requirement
+Surviving dependent children's benefit

-t Same as spouse's benefit.
+Age/Service requirement Same as spouse's benefit.